 My Approach to Mental Health

-At Therapy with Manuëlle, I offer a warm, supportive space where you can slow down, reflect, and feel understood.
-I work with high-achieving individuals, first-borns / adult children carrying lots of responsibilities, and those navigating family or cultural expectations, supporting you through anxiety, relationship challenges, and life transitions.
-My approach is inclusive and reflective of the diverse experiences people bring, allowing our work together to be personalized, thoughtful, and tailored to your unique needs.
-For couples, I focus on communication, connection, and working through recurring patterns, helping you feel more clear, grounded, and confident in yourself.
+At Therapy with Manuëlle, I offer a warm, supportive space where you can slow down, reflect, and feel genuinely understood.
+I work with high-achieving individuals, first-borns, adult children carrying significant responsibilities, and those navigating family, cultural, or life pressures.
+Together, we address anxiety, self-esteem, burnout, relationship challenges, identity, and major life transitions.

 My Vision